 ANY PRIESTS BELIEVE the Kyrie Eleison (“Lord, have mercy”) to be part of the Penitential Rite, but that’s incorrect.
+Is the Kyrie part of the Penitential Rite?
 The only time the Kyrie is part of the Penitential Rite is when the priest chooses Option C 1 — the one that begins:

 “You were sent to heal the contrite of heart: Lord, have mercy … etc.”